-To reduce counterparty risk since 2010,

-MPS Capital Services has indirectly joined the swap clear service managed by the central counterparty, LCH Clearnet London for activities with OTC derivatives.
+To reduce counterparty risk since 2010, MPS Capital Services has indirectly joined the swap clear service managed by the central counterparty, LCH Clearnet London for activities with OTC derivatives.
 The centralisation of a part of trading in OTC derivatives to LCH makes it possible to considerably reduce the risk of default from these activities since LCH is the guarantor and direct manager of flows deriving from the contracts.
 Any default of a direct member of the service is covered by the guarantee funds and backup systems of LCH.
-A project is under way to identify and manage exposure that is adversely correlated with counterparties' credit quality (i.e. wrong way risk).
+A project is under way to identify and manage exposure that is adversely correlated with counterparties' credit quality (i.e. wrong way risk) for the definition of related internal policies.

-6.2 Counterparty Risk: exposure
+6.2 Quantitative information